Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 In other words, a human may still speak with you, but AI can still influence how that conversation is packaged and interpreted downstream.

+The first AI layer often connects directly into the technical round.
 That is why this article pairs naturally with the AI-aware coding interview guide.
 The hiring stack is changing both before the technical round and inside the technical round.

 Why This Changes Preparation For Software Engineers